 It's hard to overcook squash, it just gets better with more caramelization.
 But don't undercook it.

-5 Spoon brown sugar butter sauce over squash: When done, remove the squash halves from the oven and let them cool for a bit before serving.
+5 Remove from oven, spoon brown sugar butter sauce over squash: When done, remove the squash halves from the oven and let them cool for a bit before serving.

 Spoon any buttery sugar sauce that has not already been absorbed by the squash over the exposed areas.